docmd-io/docmd.io/docs/index.md

 ---
-title: "Markdown to Production Docs in One Command"
+title: "Build production-ready docs from Markdown in seconds"
 description: "The zero-config documentation engine.
 Static HTML for SEO.
 SPA for speed.
 AI-ready by default.
 No framework required."
+titleAppend: false
 noStyle: true
 keywords:
   - "static site generator"